Things to Know About Living in Austin Texas

 There are other astounding facts about life in the live music capital of the world.
 If you’re wondering if you should move to Austin, here’s a guide to what to expect if you move to the Texas capital.

-Pros and Cons of Living in Austin Texas
+Living in Austin Texas Pros and Cons

 More and more people are considering moving to Austin given its eclectic crowd, unique culture, strong economy, tons of local attractions, live music, and awesome Tex-Mex cuisine.
 In fact, the Austin metropolitan area, which includes 5 counties, has experienced the fastest growth in the country in the last 8 years.